 Those of you who read my blog regularly, or follow my recipes on Facebook, know that I’m a big fan of San-J sauces.
 When the whole line went gluten-free, I rejoiced!
 I had been making many of my own sauces and marinades, but having everything from delicious Orange Sauce to gluten-free Tamari on hand — ready-made — sure makes dinner quicker!

 My favorite sauce by far though, is their Thai Peanut Sauce.
 Absolutely everything I’ve used it in or on tastes better.
 I’ve used it as a dipping sauce, a marinade, and now, as that something extra that makes my Thai Peanut Quinoa dish so special.

 Now back to this yummy meal … let me whet your appetite with this out-of-this-world delicious, healthy and truly easy recipe for your next dinner!

-Use what veggies you like and have on hand, and any protein you prefer: chicken, shrimp, tofu … you get the idea.
+Use what veggies you like and have on hand, and any protein you prefer: chicken, shrimp, tofu, or just veggies … you get the idea.
 My recipe below calls for seafood, but feel free to substitute.
 Choose any color Quinoa, Sprouted Quinoa (may be rehydrated and eaten raw), or Kañiwa (looks like mini-me Quinoa and cooks faster, but still has that nutty taste and incredible protein boost of Quinoa).
 Follow these basic directions and you’ll have a scrumptious, nutritious meal for your family in about 30 minutes!